kennethnym/HuffmanTextCompression/README.md

 .\gradlew run
 ```

+The program has been tested on Windows 10 and macOS Big Sur.

 ## Implementation

 Huffman coding algorithms compresses texts by assigning fewer bits to store characters that appear more often in the